Linuxfabrik/monitoring-plugins/check-plugins/podman-info/README.md

 **Important Notes:**

 * Podman runs rootless by default, and every user keeps their containers and images in their own storage.
 Running the check as root (via `sudo`) reports on root's own Podman, not on the rootless containers of other users.
 To report on a rootless user's Podman, pass `--user=<name>`: the check then runs podman as that user.
 Every line of output names the inspected user, so an empty result against root's storage is obvious.
 The Podman Service Set in the Icinga Director creates its services without `--user`.
 Set it on the service of every host whose containers belong to a rootless user, otherwise a tagged host reports "No containers to check" while the containers are running.
+* `--timeout` covers all Podman commands of a run together, so the check ends in time however long each of them takes.

 **Data Collection:**